Coronavirus-related racial discrimination has declined in recent months but still persists, USC study finds

 Respondents in the survey were also asked if people treated them with less courtesy and respect, or gave them poorer service at restaurants or stores.

-"These kind of experiences are not really new to minority groups in the United States," said Liu, who added that Asian Americans were the first racial/ethnic group to experience substantial discrimination.
+"These kind of experiences are not really new to minority groups in the United States," said Liu, who added that Asian Americans were among the first racial-ethnic groups to experience substantial discrimination.

 Jose Mexia and his wife had screening appointments Tuesday morning at Dodger Stadium.
-He says they are proactively tested every month to better protect their family.
+He said they are proactively tested every month to better protect their family.

 "I think (racism) stems from our leadership, they're the ones causing the division between the races when we're trying to come together at this time," said Mexia.